-Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) Initial 2017 cohort of first-time, full-time, bachelor's (or equivalent) degree-seeking undergraduate students 529 115 322 644 Of the initial 2017 cohort, how many did not persist and did not graduate for the following reasons: • Deceased• Permanently Disabled• Armed Forces• Foreign Aid Service of the Federal Government• Official church missions• Report Total Allowable Exclusions 0 Final 2017 cohort, after adjusting for allowable exclusions 529 115 322 644 Of the initial 2017 cohort, how many completed the program in four years or less (by Aug.
-31, 2021) 137 34 131 171 Of the initial 2017 cohort, how many completed the program in more than four years but in five years or less (after Aug.
+Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) A Initial 2017 cohort of first-time, full-time, bachelor's (or equivalent) degree- seeking undergraduate students В Of the initial 2017 cohort, how many did not persist and did not graduate for the following reasons: Deceased Permanently Disabled Armed Forces Foreign Aid Service of the Federal Government Official church missions Report Total Allowable Exclusions с Final 2017 cohort, after adjusting for allowable exclusions D Of the initial 2017 cohort, how many completed the program in four years or less (by Aug.
+31, 2021) Е Of the initial 2017 cohort, how many completed the program in more than four years but in five years or less (after Aug.
 31, 2021 and by Aug.
-31, 2022) 60 11 28 71 Of the initial 2017 cohort, how many completed the program in more than five years but in six years or less (after Aug.
+31, 2022) F Of the initial 2017 cohort, how many completed the program in more than five years but in six years or less (after Aug.
 31, 2022 and by Aug.
-31, 2023) 17 5 8 22 Total graduating within six years (sum of lines D, E, and F) 214 50 167 264 Six-year graduation rate for 2017 cohort (G divided by C) 0.404536862 0.434782609 0.51863354 0.409937888
+31, 2023) G Total graduating within six years (sum of lines D, E, and F) н Six-year graduation rate for 2017 cohort (G divided by C)